Jason Allen 23/02/23

 So.
 The journey begins as soon as you step into the imposing front doors.
 You’ll descend some stairs, and walk along a colourfully illuminated corridor as David Hockney’s dulcet voice talks you through what you’re about to encounter.
 It’s a nice transition, from the bustle and noise of the outside world to the quiet tranquillity of the colourful escapist fantasy that you’re about to step into.

-The whole experience will run for roughly an hour-ish, but it’ll feel like a few minutes.
+The whole experience runs for roughly an hour, but it’ll feel like a few minutes.
 You’ll be taken on a journey through Hockney’s life & work while listing to narration from the artist himself, all underpinned by a gorgeous score from Nico Muhly (he did movies like The Reader with Kate Winslet).
 You’ll see burnt ochre reds & oranges of the Grand Canyon, the lush greens of Yorkshire, the tranquil blues of a swimming pool, and the incandescent purples of a sunset.
 There’s a real sense of joy and wonder about the whole thing, and you feel as though Hockney was almost as awestruck as you are by the whole affair.

 You can stay for as many loops as you want, to re-explore the projections surrounding yo on the walls and the floor – but it’s probably best to stay mindful of a slightly older technology…